Angi: History

 Before 2015, the company had been dependent on capital infusions from investors to stay afloat.
 Angie's List had its first profitable year since its founding in 1995 in 2015.
 In 2017, the company announced in a press release that they had 2 million subscribers in the year 2013.
 In August 2015, it reported 3.2 million paid members.

+With over two thousand employees by 2015 and record profits, Angie's List executives planned to renovate their headquarters in Indianapolis.
+The $40 million expansion would add over a thousand jobs to the area over the next several years, but the company discarded their plans in protest of Indiana's Religious Freedom Restoration Act (RFRA).
+The law allowed individuals and companies to deny services in situations that "substantially burdened" the expression of their religious beliefs.
+Angie's List joined several other Indiana-based companies in condemning the law as discriminatory against LGBTQ+ people and refused to expand the company within the state until its repeal.

 In July 2016, Angie's List was made a freemium service; the basic membership tier, which includes access to more than 10 million reviews, was made free, alongside subscription tiers offering additional functionality.
 On May 2, 2017, IAC, owner of HomeAdvisor, announced that it had agreed to acquire Angie's List for $8.50 per-share, valuing the company at over $500 million.
 On October 1, 2017, the two companies were brought under the new parent company ANGI Homeservices Inc., retaining its ticker symbol and stock history.

 In March 2021, ANGI Homeservices announced that the company and Angie's List would be rebranded as Angi.
 CEO Oisin Hanrahan explained that despite its brand recognition, the name "Angie's List" was confusing to users as it did not reflect the service's current business model (which is now focused on connecting users to and booking contractors), and that the change was also intended to help emphasize its current ownership of HomeAdvisor and Handy.